hausdorff/davidbalbert.github.com/_posts/2014-06-14-reverse-engineering-python-apis.md

 <code object findall at 0x105b36730, file "/Users/alex/PYTHON_STD/lib/python2.7/re.py", line 169>
 ```

 What do we do with a "code object"? [ed. note: You might say, "the code object clearly lists a source file, it's on your machine."
-But it was 4 in the morning, and I ended up doing this later in the process, so hush up.)
+But it was 4 in the morning, and my brain wasn't quite ready to think about this sanely yet.]

 `dir` to the rescue, yet again: